Remote Escape Game "Gold Rush" ▪ The Escape Game

 Not only do I NOT have to extensively plan for an expensive foreign country visit, I also get to skip an international flight, which in of itself could already be a drag without coronavirus concern, this is a priceless advantage.

-❤ BEING ON TIME IS A BREEZE
+❤ BEING ON TIME IS EASY

 No longer do I have to wake up, shower, feed myself, get into my car, and drive through what's often nightmare of a traffic, hope to find decent parking, all that jazz to get to a business location.